J-Nyarangi/JoyllettePortfolio-Group19/README.md

 - `index.html`: The main HTML page for the portfolio.
 - `styles.css`: The main stylesheet that controls the look and feel of the website.
-- `images/`: Folder containing all images used in the portfolio.

 ##  Getting Started